Business Valuation Methods

 - Discounted cash flow

-The well-known capitalization method is Multiple of Discretionary Earnings.
-The Discounted Cash Flow business valuation method is the most common way of determining business value by discounting its income.
+The typical capitalization methods that use a single earnings number as input are Multiple of Discretionary Earnings and Capitalized Earnings.
+The Discounted Cash Flow business valuation method is the best known way of determining business value by discounting its income.

 Market-based business valuation methods

-These methods help you estimate the subject business value by comparison to the recent selling prices of similar businesses.
+These methods help you estimate the subject business value in comparison to the recent sales of similar companies.

 Professional business appraisals often include these market valuation methods: